Close

 Undergraduate Program

 The Tennessee Tech undergraduate mathematics curriculum provides students with a solid foundation in mathematics while offering a high degree of flexibility in course selection.
 Our students are able to prepare for many different career paths in business, industry, education, and government.
-To help students develop a course of study suited to their career goals, the department has identified four optional tracks of study within the curriculum.
-The B.S. in Math degree requires the following 39 credit hours of coursework and at least 9 additional credit hours of upper division mathematics courses:
+To help students develop a course of study suited to their career goals, the Department has multiple concentrations with specific minors attached, like business or computer science.
+The Department has also kept its basic program of study so Math majors may also pick a variety of electives and choose from the many minors offered at Tennessee Tech.
+Finally, graduates from our Department must be well rounded.
+Therefore, the B.S. in Mathematics at Tennessee Tech, regardless of concentration, requires the following 39 credit hours of coursework:

 • Math 1910-Calculus I